amr-abdelhamid/refbook/manuscript/0-intro.md

 ## Is there a better way?

-After these failures, I realized that there has to be another way of doing it.
+After these failures, I realized that there has to be another way.
 This triggered my research and experiments with some volunteering teams till we reached what we believe to be a better way.

 This new approach of refactoring is put in a roadmap format, and is explained in detail in the rest of this book.
 But, before we do that, these are some guiding principles which governed my thinking when I designed this roadmap.